ryanorsinger/intro-to-machine-learning-workshop/agenda.md

         find it."
             - Polya

+## Announcements
+- 10 minute break at 10:10am
+- Lunch will be around 11:45am

 ## Agenda for the day
 0. Before we start the workshop,
     - Get yourself a handout
-    - Connect your WiFi to Codeup, the password is Geekdom1100
+    - Connect your WiFi to Codeup_Guest, the password is codeupguest
     - Create yourself an account on Kaggle.com

 1. Overview of Data Science, 10 minute break around 10:15am

+2. Descriptive stats and visualization intro

-2. Data Science Pipeline
+3. Intro to Data Science Workflow
-    - Plan
-    - Acquire
-    - Prepare the data (data wrangling)
-    - Explore (investigate and visualize the data)

-3. Intro to Linear Regressions
+4. Intro to Linear Regressions

-4. Lunch break (11:30am - 12:00pm)

-5. Time to create your own linear models
+5. Exercise time to create your own linear model

-6. How to evaluate the performance of your models

-7. Next steps
+6. Next steps